microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

 - After you have explored all the available performance charts, click on __Map__.
 You will see the processes running in your Azure Arc-enabled servers, their connections and dependencies:

     ![Screenshot of VMInsights - Map](./img/vminsights_map.png)

+## Next steps

+Now that you have successfully learned how the integration of Azure Monitor for Azure Arc-enabled servers works, continue to the next step to learn how to [secure your Azure Arc-enabled servers with Microsoft Defender for Servers](../arc_defender_servers/_index.md).